BenQuigley/WritePromptsBot/README.md

 ## Using the Heroku Scheduler

-These days, I mostly use it as an example of how to schedule a recurring event by hosting it on Heroku and using the Heroku scheduler.
+These days, I mostly use this app as an example of how to take a program you've written, and run the program automatically on a recurring basis, and using the Heroku scheduler.
 Here is how to do that:

 1. [Make a Heroku app](https://devcenter.heroku.com/articles/creating-apps) (there is a free tier at the time of this writing that works perfectly well for most scripting purposes), using whatever language you like.
 Deploy the app to Heroku.
 2. Determine the bash command to run your program.
-WritePromptsBot is a Python app, so its run command is `python3 main.py`.
+WritePromptsBot is a Python script written in the file [main.py](https://github.com/BenQuigley/WritePromptsBot/blob/master/main.py), so its run command is `python3 main.py`.
 3. Use [these instructions](https://devcenter.heroku.com/articles/scheduler) to add the Heroku Scheduler add-on to your app (also free at the time of this writing).